-Seek professional urology help and support if you have any type of urinary incontinence.
+You should seek professional help and support for urinary incontinence if it begins to affect your quality of life.
 It is a common problem, so don’t feel embarrassed to talk about your symptoms.
 This can also be the first step to finding a way to effectively manage the problem.

 For a no-nonsense chat with our Private Patient team to discuss treatments we offer, complete our online enquiry form or call 01580 363158.

 Published on 11 May 2021